avertin/spotify_data/README.md

 ## Instructions

 1. Add usernames to the array and set your desired filename.
+If you signed up for Spotify with Facebook, your username is a little tricky to find.
+On your profile page in the desktop application, click on the '...' menu next to your profile picture.
+Select the 'Copy Spotify URI' and paste it somewhere.
+Your username is the series of numbers.
 ``` Python
 usernames = ['']
 filename = "default.csv"